The Yummy Life

 • It's hard to get all of the fat out of the drippings if you have to make the gravy immediately.
 All that turkey fat grosses me out and hardens my arteries.
 I want it out of there.

-My version of make-ahead gravy is close to fat-free.
+My version of make-ahead gravy is almost fat-free.
 It's hard to find a gravy recipe that doesn't have butter added to it.
 I love the flavor of butter, but why use it if you can have great tasting gravy without it?
-I use a small amount of olive oil (a healthy fat), but this recipe is free of saturated fat.
+I use a small amount of olive oil (a healthy fat); but this recipe is free of saturated fat, because all of the turkey fat is removed from the broth.
 I'll save my calories for the pies and whipped cream and butter on my rolls.
 But, that's me.
 You can add butter to my recipe if you want to.
 But taste it first without the butter and see what you think.
 It tastes pretty darn good, in my humble opinion.

 Allow 2 hours or so to make this.
 I wouldn't want to do that on Thanksgiving Day.
 But if you can make it a day or two before, or a week or more before and freeze it, you will be saved the hassle of gravy making on Turkey Day.
-Mine is already in the freezer for the big meal next week.
+Mine is already in the freezer and ready for the big meal later this month.
 Yay!

 Step-by-step photos for preparing